tektoncd/pipeline/docs/using.md

         value: "world"
 ```

+### Resource shared between tasks

 Pipeline Tasks are allowed to pass resources from previous tasks via
 `providedBy` field.
 This feature is implemented using Persistent Volume Claim
 under the hood but however has an implication that tasks cannot have any volume
 mounted under path `/pvc`.

+### Outputs

+`Task` definition can include inputs and outputs resource declaration.
+If specific set of resources are only declared in output then a copy of resource to be uploaded or shared for next task is expected to be present under the path `/workspace/output/resource_name/`.

 ```yaml
 resources: